Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Method

 Within Bayesian estimation, this is also known as measuring the \textit{heteroscedastic} aleatoric uncertainty~\citep{kendall2017uncertainties}.
 In practice, our network outputs the two parameters $\mu$ and $s$, with $s = \log \sigma^2$.
 Converting the second output to the variance $\sigma^2=\exp (s)$ guarantees that the estimated variance is positive~\citep{kendall2017uncertainties}.
 For numerical stability, a small number $\epsilon =10^{-8}$ is added to the estimated variance, to avoid division by zero.

 We model the epistemic uncertainty with an ensemble of deterministic CNN models (illustrated in Fig.~\ref{fig:model_ensemble}), which is computationally more efficient than Bayesian neural networks, and tends to perform better in practice~\citep{lakshminarayanan2017simple,ovadia2019can}.
-The basis of this strategy is to train $M$ different networks and regard them as random samples from the distribution of models.
+Deep ensembles provide an effective approach to approximate Bayesian marginalization, i.e. marginalizing out parameters instead of optimizing towards a single “best” parameter~\citep{gustafsson2020evaluating,wilson2020case,NEURIPS2020_322f6246}.\footnote{\addtwo{There appears to be disagreement about whether deep ensembles belong to the Bayesian family of models.
+While \cite{lakshminarayanan2017simple} have described deep ensembles as an alternative to Bayesian neural networks that model the distribution over weights, \cite{NEURIPS2020_322f6246} have shown that deep ensembles provide an effective mechanism to approximate the Bayesian predictive distribution.}} The basis of this strategy is to train $M$ different networks and regard them as random samples from the distribution of models.
 We do this by starting the training with a different random initialization for each network, along with the randomness due to learning with stochastic gradient descent.
 At prediction time we run the input waveform through each network and compute the variance of the $M$ outputs.
 Intuitively, each individual network should generalize about equally well, as long as a test sample lies within the training data distribution.
 In contrast, test samples that are out-of-distribution should cause arbitrary errors that differ between the $m$ networks, and therefore have high variance.
-While reliably detecting OOD samples is an unsolved problem and and active direction of research, deep ensembles at present perform best in practice.
+While reliably detecting out-of-distribution (OOD) samples is an unsolved problem and and active direction of research, deep ensembles at present perform best in practice.

 Averaging outputs of the individual CNNs corresponds to a mixture of Gaussians with equal weight, as illustrated in Fig.~\ref{fig:model_ensemble}.
 The final prediction of the model ensemble is reported as the mean $\hat{y}$ (Eq.~\ref{eq:mean_prediction}) and the variance $Var(\hat{y})$ (Eq.~\ref{eq:predictive_var}) of this mixture distribution: